TheBlackPlague/StockDory/src/Data/Grana.md

 **Format Version: 0.1**

+The format follows LE (Little Endian) layout for all data unless specified otherwise.
+Most modern day architectures use Little Endian, and the goal of this format is to be read or reinterpreted from one memory to another by a memory copy operation (however that may be implemented for the relevant architecture).

 ### Data Types:
 Below are some of the data types that make understanding Grana easier.
 It is important to however note that not each of the data types must have an equivalent implementation in code.
 They are design details that can be implemented during